blaserlab/general_protocols/huvec_culture.md

 6.  [ ] Using a sterile pipette, withdraw ~0.25 mL cells for counting
 7.  [ ] Mix 15 uL cells and 15 uL trypan blue and count on the countess instrument.
 8.  [ ] Spin down the cells while counting at 1000g x 7 min.
 9.  [ ] Calculate area for culture.
 Target 20,000 cells/cm^2.
-See this [link](https://www.thermofisher.com/us/en/home/references/gibco-cell-culture-basics/cell-culture-protocols/cell-culture-useful-numbers.html).
+See this [useful guide for cell culture vessel areas and recommended seeding density.](https://www.thermofisher.com/us/en/home/references/gibco-cell-culture-basics/cell-culture-protocols/cell-culture-useful-numbers.html).
 10.  [ ] Resuspend cells in appropriate volume of EGM2 media and plate.
 11.  [ ] Incubate flasks at 37°C with 5% CO2.
 12.  [ ] Check cell confluency each day in brightfield or fluorescence if applicable using the cell culture microscope.